 Alternate nostril breathing is a great way to reduce anxiety without the use of anti-anxiety drugs.
 This breathing technique is an easy way to bring near-instant calm.

 According to the Anxiety & Depression Association of America (ADAA), anxiety is now the most commonly diagnosed mental illness in the country.
 Unfortunately, though, only half of the people diagnosed with a mental health disorder received treatment in 2018, with approximately 18 million people suffering from anxiety.

-The most common forms of anxiety, in order of prevalence, are:
+The most common forms of anxiety: